hawkticehurst/plain-chat/PERSISTENT_CHATS_IMPLEMENTATION.md

 Successfully implemented persistent chat functionality with a lazy creation approach where chats are only created in the database when the first message is sent.

+**MIGRATION STATUS: Backend migration from Hono server to Convex HTTP actions is 95% complete.
+Frontend works with authentication and basic endpoints, but streaming (SSE) functionality still has CORS issues preventing real-time AI responses.**

 ## Key Features Implemented

 ### 1. Database Schema Updates